SETI/rms-website/deploy/README.md

 ## Initial Setup:

-1. While logged into the admin server, grab a local copy of the remote repo
+1. Log into the admin server, grab a local copy of the remote repo

         cd ~/
         git clone https://github.com/basilleaf/ringsnode_website.git
         cd ringsnode_website/
         git checkout production

-2. Create the python virtual environment for the deploy script
+2. On the machine where you will be working/making changes in the Jekyll repo, Create the python virtual environment for the deploy script

-        cd deploy/
+        cd ringsnode_website/deploy/
         virtualenv venv --distribute

 3. Activate the virtualenv and install the requirements